 If someone comes across a different type of panel or if their Dell U2415 doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The Dell U2415 is a decent professional monitor, which is good for an office environment due to the wide viewing angles, decent picture quality, and highly ergonomic stand.
 For other uses though, there may be better value for money elsewhere.
+See our recommendations for the best monitors under $200 and the best gaming monitors under $200.

 The Dell U2518D is better than the Dell U24115.
 The U2518D supports HDR and has a much better resolution that can display more detail on the screen.
 The U2518D also has a faster response time and can handle fast action with less blur.
 On the other hand, the U2415 has a lower input lag, and this is great news for gamers.